 - Returning housing information for current students is being emailed to current students living on campus, not living on campus currently but want to move on for 2018-2019?
 Call our office.

 - The 2018-2019 Academic Year Contracts is online for new students.
 Newly admitted first year students, who have paid their enrollment deposit should have access to the contract within a few days of paying the enrollment deposit.

 - Need housing for Summer Sessions in 2018?
-Information will be online in the spring.
+Information will be posted online by Feb.
+1, 2018.